Meet Our Residents

 Luke Smith, M.D.

-Luke was born in the city of Newcastle-upon-Tyne in the northeast of the United Kingdom.
-He moved stateside at a young age and grew up in the northeast of Nebraska, in a town called Norfolk.
-He attended the University of Nebraska-Lincoln, where he graduated with a B.S. in Biochemistry.
-Luke’s love of the outdoors drew him westward, and he completed his medical degree at the Western University of Health Sciences College of Osteopathic Medicine of the Pacific Northwest (COMP-NW) in Oregon.
-During his time at COMP-NW, he founded and led a chapter of Students for a National Health Program, completed and presented his research in the field of neurodegenerative disease, and served as a volunteer to help establish a bingo/exercise program at the Lebanon Senior Center.
+Luke was born in the United Kingdom, in the city of Newcastle-upon-Tyne.
+At a young age he moved to Nebraska, where he was raised.
+He attended the University of Nebraska-Lincoln, and graduated with a degree in biochemistry.
+Luke's love of the outdoors drew him westward, and he completed his medical degree at the Western University of Health Sciences College of Osteopathic Medicine of the Pacific Northwest (COMP-NW) in Oregon.
+During his time at COMP-NW, he founded a chapter of Students for a National Health Program, completed his research in the field of neurodegenerative disease, and served as a volunteer at the local senior center.
+Luke has a particular academic interest in vascular and inpatient neurology.
+In his free time, he enjoys hiking, cycling, reading, and playing soccer.

 Andrew Valenciano, M.D.